averias/phpredis-json/README.md

 so you can also take advantage of some of the features included in `phpredis` as Redis client.

 ## Why?
-Although you can issue RedisJSON commands by using some PHP Redis clients which provides you the ability of sending raw Redis commands, Phpredis-JSON:
+Although you can issue RedisJSON commands by using some PHP Redis clients which provides you the ability to send raw Redis commands, Phpredis-JSON:
 - avoids you the task of encoding your PHP data structures to JSON before sending them to Redis and decode the JSON responses back from Redis